 Whilst the humble QR code has become relatively mainstream, it’s the newer image-recognition technologies that are enabling consumers to ‘scan’ any section of any page to view ‘virtual content’ (pages that sit behind pages, but only in a virtual sense), watch product demonstration videos or infomercials, share favourite offers with friends through social media, and ultimately build a shopping list to purchase later or right on the spot.

 It’s absolutely clear that the integration of print media and digital technologies is here to stay.
-With the push towards driving consumer purchases both in store and online now, and with the Toy Sale being the hyper-competitive retail season it is, July will be a great time to watch in the catalogue space.
 By successfully leveraging the strengths of printed catalogues and marrying those with the new interactive technologies and supporting mainstream media channels, retailers will create truly engaging and interactive experiences for their prospective customers.

 Have you heard about what’s going on in the letterbox marketing space?
 Finding your target audience is easier than ever before thanks to the availability of different data pools and sophisticated targeting tools that can pinpoint your customers, right down to the streets where they live.

 Brands are increasingly using letterbox targeting to personalise their campaigns, including the design and messaging of the flyer or catalogue.
 With the number of these targeting variables ever increasing, marketers can run campaigns of all sizes – from national campaigns targeting specific audiences through to a campaign specifically targeting as few as 200 households.